Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Yulna chittered.
 "We get our own back.
 I believe *Talamay* is taking Earth by storm, isn’t it?"

 "Yeah!
-Also, Gaoians don’t get drunk, right? **wrong.** They just don’t get *wobbly.* Drink enough and their attitudes loosen up something fierce…"
+Also, Gaoians don’t get drunk, right? **wrong.** They just don’t get *wobbly.* Drink enough and their attitudes loosen up something fierce..."

 Yulna caught Xiù’s eye, then chittered as Xiù felt her blush start up.
 "Yes.
-Our first experience of the Human reaction to alcohol was… memorable."
+Our first experience of the Human reaction to alcohol was... memorable."

-"I’d never got drunk before…" Xiù muttered.
+"I’d never got drunk before..."
+Xiù muttered.

 "This I gotta hear," Carter said, settling into his seat.

-"Shoo is… a very *happy* drunk.
+"Shoo is... a very *happy* drunk.
 But when she fell asleep on the floor, none of us were really strong enough to drag her back to a bed."

-*["Mother…!"]* Xiù protested in Gaori.
+*["Mother...!"]* Xiù protested in Gaori.

 "It’s okay, you apologized for it.
 Profusely."

 Xiù saw Murphy’s and Carter’s expressions and sighed.
-"Well… I *am* Canadian."
+"Well...
+I *am* Canadian."

 That got laughs out of them both, and they relaxed into their seats as the transport pulled out.